DataDog/integrations-core/docs/dev/new_check_howto.md

 #### Create an environment for the integration test

- The toolchain uses `docker` to spin up an Nginx container and let the check retrieve the welcome page.
-Create a compose file at `awesome/tests/docker-compose.yml` with the following contents:
+ The toolkit uses `docker` to spin up an Nginx container and let the check retrieve the welcome page.
+Create a docker-compose file at `awesome/tests/docker-compose.yml` with the following contents:

 ```yaml
 version: "3"